 NIET’s work in South Carolina includes teacher leadership, professional learning, and educator evaluation and compensation.
 We work with district partners and with the state’s department of education.

-Building school leader capacity
+Building school leader capacity and advancing equity

-(SEED) grant to build the capacity of South Carolina's principals and school leaders and advance equity.
-The focus of support will be on equipping school leaders to increase students' access to high-quality STEM education and social-emotional learning opportunities.
-The grant will support training in six high-need districts, reaching 150 administrators in 95 schools who serve a total of 58,000 students.
+In 2020, NIET, in partnership with the University of South Carolina and the Branch Alliance for Educator Diversity (BranchED), received a 3-year, $2.5 million federal Supporting Effective Educator Development (SEED) grant to build the capacity of South Carolina's principals and advance equity.
+The project is equipping school leaders to increase students' access to high-quality STEM education and social-emotional learning opportunities.
+The grant supports training in six high-need districts, reaching 150 administrators in 95 schools who serve a total of 58,000 students.

 Meeting partner demands with statewide virtual instruction training

 For the last several years, NIET has partnered with the South Carolina Department of Education to provide free virtual instruction training to teachers and principals statewide.
 The training aligns to the South Carolina Teaching Standards 4.0 Rubric and covers topics ranging from planning, delivering instruction, and providing an engaging virtual classroom environment.
 A key aspect of the training was giving teachers across the state a chance to learn from each other.
 Examining new techniques together helped participants make connections to their everyday practice and understand how deeper-level learning can be achieved.

 An investment in teacher preparation, observation, and evaluation